Pathological demand avoidance: History

-Elizabeth Newson investigated PDA as a separate disorder from autism in the 1970s at the Child Development Research Clinic of Nottingham.
+Elizabeth Newson investigated PDA as a separate disorder from autism in the 1970s at the Child Development Research Clinic of Nottingham in England.
 She proposed it as a pervasive developmental disorder (PDD), but emphasized that it is distinct from autism spectrum disorder, noting that "PDA is a pervasive developmental disorder but not an autistic spectrum disorder; to describe it as such would be like describing every person in a family by the name of one of its members."
 This perspective reinforces that PDA was not intended to be synonymous with autism from its inception.

 When Newson was made professor of developmental psychology at the University of Nottingham in 1994, she dedicated her inaugural lecture to talking about pathological demand avoidance syndrome.

 In 1997, the PDA Society was established in the UK by parents of children with a PDA profile.
 It became a registered charity in January 2016.

-In July 2003, Newson published in Archives of Disease in Childhood for PDA to be recognized as a separate syndrome within the pervasive developmental disorders.
+In July 2003, Newson published in Archives of Disease in Childhood advocating for PDA to be recognized as a separate syndrome within the pervasive developmental disorders.

 In 2020, an incorporated association was established in Australia.
 Pathological Demand Avoidance Australia, Inc. became a registered charity early 2021.

 In March 2020, the first American PDA conference was held.
 Soon after, PDA North America was formed.
 It became a registered charity in 2022.

 Society and culture

-Lacking a solid scientific foundation, professionals, lay people and adults with PDA have created support websites.
-An exploration of how adults with PDA experience daily life has been performed.
+Lacking a solid scientific foundation, professionals, regular people and adults with PDA have created support websites.
+A study of how adults with PDA experience daily life was conducted.